knative/community/elections/2021-SC/README.md

 - [Eligibility for candidacy]
 - [Eligibility for voting]

-The list of eligible voters is stored (TODO: vaikas add this)[in the community repository](./voters.yaml), but it is easier to check if you are eligible by logging into [Elekto].
+The list of eligible voters is stored (TODO: https://github.com/knative/community/issues/772)[in the community repository](./voters.yaml), but it is easier to check if you are eligible by logging into [Elekto].
 See Voting Process below for more details.

 ## Schedule